neptunam/Drop-Prevent/README.md

 * **Hotbar Drop Protection** – Blocks dropping items from the hotbar (enabled by default)
 * **Inventory Drop Protection** – Blocks dropping items from the entire inventory (disabled by default)
+* **Show actionbar message** - Shows a warning message when attempting to drop items while it's disabled (enabled by default)

 To configure mod, click Esc -> **Mods** -> **Drop Prevent**